pillarjs/parseurl/README.md

 Calling this function multiple times on the same `req` where `req.url` does not change will return a cached parsed object, rather than parsing again.

+### parseurl.original(req)

+Parse the original URL of the given request object and return the result.
+This works by trying to parse `req.originalUrl` if it is a string, otherwise parses `req.url`.
+The result is the same as `url.parse` in Node.js core.
+Calling this function multiple times on the same `req` where `req.originalUrl` does not change will return a cached parsed object, rather than parsing again.

 ## Benchmark

 ```bash